rgeissen/trusted-data-agent/docs/Airflow/Airflow.md

 ## TDA DAG (tda_00_execute_questions)

-This README documents the modern TDA Airflow DAG for automating queries with the Trusted Data Agent.
+This README documents the modern TDA Airflow DAG for automating queries with the Uderia Platform.
 It uses the profile-based architecture with Bearer token authentication and async polling.

 ## Files